If you would like to support this site, please consider Donating.

 General Information

-Larrea tridentata is an evergreen shrub that can grow up to 4.00 metres tall.
+Larrea tridentata is an evergreen shrub that usually grows around 100 - 150cm tall but can reach 300cm[

 Known Hazards